ghoseyy/my_blog/_posts/2024-05-28-Automated-Git-Workflow.md

 date: 2024-05-28
 ---

-I have a script in my GitHub repo.
-It saves time by doing all the tasks needed to update code.
-This script takes care of all the git pull and push actions.

-here is how this works
+This script takes care of all the git pull and push actions. here is how this works

 1. Pull changes from the remote repository